christianreiser/P2-Traffic-Sign-Classifier/README.md

-####4.
-Describe how, and identify where in your code, you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.
+####6. training the model and the approach taken for finding a solution

 The code for training the model is located in the 10. cell of the ipython notebook.

 To train the model, first used a batch size of 128.
 When optimizing my architecture I wasn't sure if thats a good size.
 I read in the internet, that a bigger batch size leads do a more acurate gradient, but my memory could be to small.
 Consequently, I increased my batch site and watched my memory.
 I found that I could increase the match size to more than 3000.
 However, the valiation accuracy droped.
 Later I read that when the batch size is too big, the gradient could be very accurate on the test images, but is not able to generalize as well.
 So I returned to a batch size of 128 again and also tried to lower it even more to 100.
 A size of 100 seemed to give the best results.
 However, lowering it even more could still be beneficial.

 At first I set the learning rate to 0.00001 with 200 epoches.
-But it was too time consuming and I couldn't iterate on my odel fast enough.
+But it was too time consuming and I couldn't iterate on my odel fast enough, because it took 3 hours to train.
 So I lowerd the epoches to 15 and set the learning rate to 0.001.
 In the last 5 epoches it seems like the Network is not learning anymore, possibly 10 or 11 Epoches would work too.
-From the beginning I used the Adam Optimizer.
+From the beginning I used the Adam Optimizer, because it's storing an exponentially decaying average of past squared gradients and keeps an exponentially decaying average of past gradients, similar to momentum.

-####5.
-Describe the approach taken for finding a solution.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.
+Dropout: Initially I didn't use dropout because LeNet was working without dropout and I wanted to get a minimum viable model as fast as possible.
+Nevertheless, my validation accuracy stagnated and I think the reason was overfitting.
+So I implemented dropout and tried different values.
+A rate of 0.75 seemed do lead to the best results.

+My approach was inspired by the LeNet.
+The first layers are convolutions and maxpoolings in order to keep the number of weights low and avoid averfitting.
+When the image is merged spatially to a small size I implemented fully-connected layers

+For activation I used the ReLUs because of sparsity and a reduced likelihood of vanishing gradient.

 The code for calculating the accuracy of the model is located in the 11. cell of the Ipython notebook.